The ACROD Parking Program supports Western Australians with severe walking restrictions.

 The City of Bayswater is an equal opportunity employer.

-For current employment opportunities, please refer to the City's Employment and Careers page.
+For current employment opportunities, please visit our Employment and Careers page.

-For work experience and student placement queries, please contact the City's People, Culture and Safety department on (08) 9272 0622.
+For work experience and student placement queries, please give our People, Culture and Safety team a call on (08) 9272 0622.

 The Recharge Scheme ensures people using gophers, scooters and electric wheelchairs within the City have access to recharge facilities.

-People with electric mobility devices can park next to a designated recharge point and recharge their vehicle at no cost.
+People using electric mobility devices can park next to a designated recharge point and recharge their vehicle at no cost.

 Recharge points are installed at the following City of Bayswater facilities: